 His Spouse – Paul’s spouse will listen to his problems, but even though she is sympathetic, she is not in any position to assist him.

 His Coach – This is the best place to start.
-Paul’s coach is able to provide him with a non-judgemental sounding board.
+Paul’s coach can provide him with a non-judgemental sounding board.
 All discussions are held in confidence.
 His coach is a friend, motivator and mentor.
 Paul reaps the benefits of having a coach.
 He leaves sessions energized, inspired and more confident to tackle his most critical issues.

-- Hire an executive coach – Coaching provides executives with ongoing learning, focus, and personal accountability for development and inspiration.
-It is by far the best way for executives to stay focused and inspired.
+1. Hire an executive coach – Coaching provides executives with ongoing learning, focus, and personal accountability for development and inspiration.
 Executives who experience the power of coaching swear by it!
+It is the best way for executives to stay focused and inspired.

-- Read inspirational books – There are many leadership books and self-help books out on the market.
+2. Read inspirational books – There are many leadership and self-help books on the market.
 Find the one that speaks to you.
 Sharpening your skills by continuous reading helps stimulate new ideas and reinforce the wonderful things you are doing.

-- Exercise and eat well – A dose of healthy living, including regular exercise and diet help recharge your batteries and are proven stress busters.
+4. Exercise and eat well – A dose of healthy living, including regular exercise and diet, help recharge your batteries and is a proven stress buster.
 Personal health is usually one of the first things that go by the wayside in a hectic lifestyle.
 Make sure you are getting enough sleep.

-- Take a leadership course – On-going development is a good source of inspiration and learning.
-External courses provide leaders with an opportunity to interact with likeminded executives and gain different perspectives.
+5. Take a leadership course – Ongoing development is a good source of inspiration and learning.
+External courses allow leaders to interact with like-minded executives and gain different perspectives.

-Regardless which options you choose, it is essential that you stay motivated because your people need your energy as a source of inspiration.
-Good luck and stay inspired!
+Regardless of which options you choose, it is essential that you stay motivated because your people need your energy as a source of inspiration.